 Attendance during the course is compulsory.
 Punctuality and attendance is monitored through biometric device installed for this purpose at the reception of NIM Karachi.
 Syndicate sessions, lectures, workshops, presentations, meetings, seminars, conferences, whether scheduled during the day or in the evenings, are integral parts of the course.
 The participants are required to be punctual and regular in attending various training/academic activities notified by the Training Wing.
-Only in case of serious illness and emergency, prior intimation by SMS/WhatsApp to the DS(T&C)/CI will be acceptable.
+Only in case of

-2.19 Discipline Policy
+2.20 Discipline Policy

-NIM accords highest priority to maintenance of strict discipline during the course as any training activity/programme cannot be successfully completed without discipline and cooperation.
+Assessment of personal attributes, is a major assessment activity.
+Compliance to the requirements of NSPP/NIM Protocols and discipline, is part of the overall assessment framework.
+Therefore, NIM accords highest priority to maintenance of strict discipline during the course as any training activity/programme cannot be successfully completed without discipline and cooperation.
 Accordingly, participants are required to be punctual, courteous, respect all institutional instructions, display sense of responsibility, remain competitive and collaborative throughout all the training activities.